Questions you may have

 - Can I Take Communion if I am not a member?

 Yes.
-We view the Table of the Lord’s Supper as open to all baptized Christians.
-You are welcome to partake.
+We view the Table of the Lord’s Supper as open to all who seek the presence of Christ.
+All are welcome to partake.

 - What if I want to get married in this church?